meilisearch/mini-dashboard/CONTRIBUTING.md

 ## Release Process (for internal team only)

-meilisearch tools follow the [Semantic Versioning Convention](https://semver.org/).
+Meilisearch tools follow the [Semantic Versioning Convention](https://semver.org/).

 ### Automation to Rebase and Merge the PRs <!-- omit in toc -->